Year-Round Staff Members

-Claire grew up in midcoast Maine and earned a BA in Women’s Studies from Vassar College and an MFA in Painting from Cranbrook Academy of Art.
-Prior to her return to Maine, she created and taught the art program at Girls Prep, a New York City charter school, and was the studio manager at the Supporting Women Artists Project (SWAP) in Brooklyn, NY.
+Claire grew up in Newcastle, ME and first encountered Watershed while in high school.
+She earned a BA in Women’s Studies from Vassar College and an MFA in Painting from Cranbrook Academy of Art.
+After completing her MFA, she moved to New York City, where she created and taught the art program at Girls Prep, the first New York City charter school for girls.
+She also served as the studio manager at the Supporting Women Artists Project (SWAP) in Brooklyn, NY, which provided emerging artists with free studio space in exchange for mentoring high school students in art.
 She has been an artist-in-residence at Vermont Studio Center, The Lerman Trust in Pennsylvania, and Kloster Bentlage in Rheine, Germany, and has exhibited her work nationally and internationally.

 Development Associate: Courtney Norian

 Courtney joined Watershed in June of 2015, bringing with her experience in fundraising, event planning, and marketing.
 In the Development Associate role, Courtney supports Watershed’s fundraising efforts and oversees the coordination of Salad Days and the Soup Bowl Supper, as well as other fundraising and community events.